-The following are the main steps involves when allocating costs to cost objects:
+The following are the main steps involved when allocating costs to cost objects:

 1. Identify cost objects

 The first step when allocating costs is to identify the cost objects for which the organization needs to separately estimate the associated cost.
-Identifying specific cost objects is important because the organization cannot allocate costs to something that is not yet known.
+Identifying specific cost objects is important because they are the drivers of the business, and decisions are made with them in mind.

 The cost object can be a brand, project, product line, division/department, or a branch of the company.
 The company should also determine the cost allocation base, which is the basis that it uses to allocate the costs to cost objects.